-How to Use Photograph Prompts to Motivate ESL Students to Write
+How to Use Photograph Prompts to Motivate English Language Learners to Write

 Writing is painful for many students.
 They think their writing isn’t any good unless it’s perfect, especially if they have a long history of seeing red pen marks all over their written work.

 The most reluctant writers are often English language learners and special education students.